ridash2005/RISC-V_Single_Cycle_Processor/README.md

 ## What does the repository contain?

-You can expect four things which will be given for every modules;
 ### Verilog Code
 Design of the main modules of risc-v will be build with the logic to implement it in a very simpler way.
 ### Testbench